Everything you want to know about Namche Bazaar

 That’s about it.
 The trick is to layer your cloths so that you do not get too hot or too cold.
-Yes, you can only shed so many layers before you are naked, highly not recommended.
-If you want to buy your clothing before you go on your trek, that way you wont be naked, and flapping in the breeze, you can follow these links to get some top of the line gear.
+Yes, you can only shed so many layers before you are naked, and not recommended.
+You want to buy your clothing before you go on your trek, that way you wont be naked, and flapping in the breeze.

 7. Map of Namche and Namche Bazaar

 Namche is the unofficial district capitol of Solukhumbu.
 It is also the administrative center for the Khumbu region.
 Lonely Planet ranked Khumbu as the 6th best area in the world to visit.
 Coming into Namche you will encounter a trekking check point and a little further up the road an army station.
 The Sagarmatha National Park headquarters as well as Rastriya Banijya Bank (government bank) are in Namche.
 One fun fact, former president Jimi Carter, his wife, and a former California senator visited Namche in Oct 1985.